brigadecore/brigade/docs/intro/tutorial04.md

 Now we can run the test using a minimal basic setup script using setuptools, a built-in Python package that allows developers to more easily build and distribute Python packages.

-And finally, open `setup.py` and write this python code in there:
+Open `setup.py` and write this python code in there:

 ```python
 from setuptools import setup, find_packages